 During the 70’s, The Fortunes had quite a few changes in personnel.
-Andy Brown decided to leave and Shel McRae also left to persue a solo career.
-George McAllister joined the band in 1970 and stayed for eight very successful years.
+Andy Brown decided to leave and Shel McRae also left to pursue a solo career.
+George McAllister joined the band on keyboards in 1970 and stayed for eight very successful years.
 Three new members in John Davey, Rick Purcell & John Trickett joined afterwards.
 The music, whilst centred around their hits, was more in keeping with the progressive rock being played globally at the time.
 As the 70’s declined and the 80’s approached, the kind of work open for sixties artists changed.
 The Cabaret Circuit was ‘in vogue’ and the grungy 70’s look was replaced by the velvet suits and the collar and tie.

 The Fortunes then turned to comedy and relied heavily on John Davey’s fabulous impressions and their slick, highly polished vocal performances.
 Barry Pritchard’s brother David, joined the band for a short time but had to retire through ill health.
 In the early 80’s, Rick Purcell and John Davey left and Paul Keatley was recruited and The Fortunes continued as a four piece.